 Dvi Lavana, Tri Lavana, Chaturlavana, Pancha Lavana – combination of 2,3,4 and five salts.

-Sochal salt is black in colour.
+Sochal salt is black in color.
 It is available in two forms –

 1. Natural form – Does not have a smell. (according to Charaka)